raithedavion/html4docx/README.md

 #### Options

-There is 4 options that you can use to personalize your execution:
+There is 6 options that you can use to personalize your execution:

 - Disable Images: Ignore all images.
 - Disable Tables: If you do it, it will render just the raw tables content
 - Disable Styles: Ignore all CSS styles.
 - Disable Fix-HTML: Use BeautifulSoap to Fix possible HTML missing tags.
+- Disable Style-Map: Ignore style mappings
+- Disable Tag-Override: Ignore Tag Overrides

 This is how you could disable them if you want **(By default, is all True)**: